nagvbt/nagvbt.github.io/blog/2012-08-22-ipad-head-robot-with-videoconferencing.md

 ---
-title: "Double Robotics - An iPad head Robot with videoconferencing"
-date: "2012-08-22"
-categories:
-  - "tools-technology-news"
-tags:
+tags: ["Technology"]
-  - "Technology"
 ---

+# iPad head Robot with videoconferencing

 Double Robotics is an low-cost telepresence robot which can be used in education, museums, health care, Offices, Retail stores, Families.